Week 8 Thursday Night Football sportsbook promos, boosts for Vikings vs. Chargers

-Best NFL sportsbooks promos for Vikings vs. Chargers on Thursday Night Football: BetMGM, bet365 betting promos
+Best NFL sportsbooks promos for Vikings vs. Chargers on Thursday Night Football: bet365, BetMGM betting promos

 Find the best NFL betting promos for Minnesota Vikings vs. Los Angeles Chargers at sportsbooks like Caesars Sportsbook, DraftKings, and FanDuel

-Thursday Night Football has seen the underdogs prevail outright in three straight weeks: 49ers over Rams, Giants over Eagles, and Bengals over Steelers.
-Could it happen for the fourth straight time as the Minnesota Vikings (+3.5, 44.5) visit the Los Angeles Chargers?
+Thursday Night Football has seen the underdogs prevail outright in three consecutive weeks: 49ers over Rams, Giants over Eagles, and Bengals over Steelers.
+Could it happen for the fourth straight time as the Minnesota Vikings (+3.5) visit the Los Angeles Chargers?
 Minnesota is 3-3 while Los Angeles is 4-3, with both teams trying to edge closer to a playoff position in their respective conferences.
+The Chargers are -181 money line favorites (risk $181 to win $100), according to the latest Chargers vs. Vikings odds, while the over/under for total points scored is 44.5.
 Kickoff from SoFi Stadium is at 8:15 p.m.
 ET, so be sure to check out some of the top online sportsbook promos before you place any Week 8 NFL picks.

 Here are the best sportsbook promos you can get for NFL Week 8